TEN THINGS YOU MAY NOT KNOW ABOUT THE POPE

 - Catholic Universal members must respect the office of Peter and give consideration to what each Pope says about how to love other as Christ loves us.

 - The Pope is not infallible in anything he says in Encyclicals, teachings, opinion, ideas, or anything else he does.
+Infallibility has to do with the Holy Spirit protecting the Church from error.

 - The Pope is the Bishop of Rome.
 The Sacrament of Holy Order contains three offices, Bishop, Priest or Presbyter, and Deacon.
+Pope is an honorary title, like Archbishop or Cardinal.

 - The Pope is not the most intelligent person we can find.
 He should be the most humble.
 Humility mean I know who I am in the sight of God and I serve others who serve others.